 Your route takes you along tiny quiet roads, on very easygoing terrain today, as well as some dedicated bike paths.
 You’ll love your first views of the regions vineyards, and tiny towns and villages.
 When you arrive at the majestic domain of the Chateau de Chambord, you ride through the dense forest that was for centuries, the hunting grounds to the Kings of France.
 For one of your first chateau visit in the region, Chambord is certainly one of the most impressive.
 A monumental Royal hunting residence, built by King Francois I, the Chateau of Chambord is a masterpiece of Renaissance architecture.
 The size of it alone is simply astonishing, along with the beautiful sculpted details throughout the building.
-After exploring Chambord, your route turns back towards Cheverny, through lovely quiet countryside and several villages (stop to admire the covered market in Bracieux, and for a treat from the local chocolate maker there), before returning to your hotel for a second evening.
-We encourage you to enjoy a wine tasting at the welcoming and informative caveau in town at the end of your ride.
+After exploring Chambord, your route turns back towards Blois, to return to your hotel for a second evening.

-You leave Cheverny today, riding out from the town through the tranquil small roads and small villages, south of the Loire River.
-Your route brings you along the Beuvron River valley to rejoin the Loire in pretty Candes, and then follow a great bike path to Chaumont.
+You leave Blois today, riding westwards out from the town diving into deep forest, on the tranquil small roads and through small villages, south of the Loire River.
+Rejoin the Loire in pretty Candes, and then follow a great bike path to Chaumont.
 The Chateau de Chaumont, beautifully overlooking the river below, was acquired by the powerful Catherine de Medicis in 1560.
 Today it is renowned for its English-style Garden Festival where contemporary garden designers display their inventive and astonishing works.
-Your route continues on the other side of the river, for some easygoing riding on toiny quiet roads all the way to Amboise, your destination for the day.
+Your route continues on the other side of the river, for some easygoing riding on tiny quiet roads all the way to Amboise, your destination for the day.
 Amboise is famous not only for its chateau, which dominates the town, but also for the beautiful “Clos de Lucé” manor house which was Leonardo Da Vinci’s residence whilst he was in the service of the French King.
 You can visit it, and admire the models of his inventions, as well as see the chapel at the chateau where he is buried… We include your dinner this evening in a restaurant with great ambiance in the medieval centre.

 Today’s route takes you southward, away from the Loire River along quiet, un-trafficked roads through forests and fields, and eventually descending to another river, the Cher, and the Château de Chenonceau, a wall of elegance spanning it.
 Renaissance Chenenceau is one of the most popular chateaux in France.
 It was completed in the 16th century, when it was given as a gift by King Henry II to his beloved mistress, Diane de Poitiers.
 Diane has the stunning arched corridor across the river constructed and oversees the planting of extensive gardens.
 She was the unquestioned mistress of the castle, but after King Henry II died in 1559, his strong-willed and jealous widow and regent Catherine de Medici forced Diane to exchange it for the Château Chaumont, and triumphantly makes Chenonceau her own residence.
 After visiting the tranquil scene of such feminine battling, and finding some lunch in the neighbouring village, your route takes you back on a great bike path next to the Cher River, and then through pretty countryside, forest, and villages to Amboise for a second evening.